ay-ref/computer-network/README.md

   - congestion point!
   - other system components should wait for it!
   - "a chain is no stronger than its weakest link"

+### architecture

+- layered architecture
+  - Layered Architecture is a design approach in computer science where the application is divided into separate layers that can be managed and maintained **independently** (scalable approach!!!).

 ## application layer